fernandeslouro/blog/_pages/hometown.md

 ---
 layout: page
 ---

-This is a satellite picture of Mação, my home region, taken on 2021-08-27.
-It is the latest available image from ESA's Sentinel 2 satellites.
+This is a satellite picture of Mação, my home region, taken on 2021-08-27.It is the latest available image from ESA's Sentinel 2 satellites.
 It's kept updated using some [scripts](https://github.com/fernandeslouro/terras) I made to have something on my website to mark the passage of time.
 It all runs on a rented server I also use to self-host some services.